StanfordBDHG/NextJSTemplate/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.<!-- markdown-link-check-disable-line -->

 You can edit the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.